Skip to main content

 Myth: Hospice care is only for people with cancer or AIDS.

 Fact: More than half of all hospice patients are enrolled in hospice with a diagnosis other than cancer.
 Hospice is for any person whose illness or injury means they have a life expectancy of six months or less if the disease or condition runs its expected course.
-That includes patients with congestive heart failure, COPD, ALS, Alzheimer’s and other end-stage neurological diseases, and liver and renal disease.
+That includes patients with congestive heart failure, COPD, ALS, Alzheimer’s and other end-stage neurological diseases, stroke, and liver and renal disease.
 Palliative care, which provides symptom management while a patient is continuing to seek curative treatment, is also available to patients, and patients who seek palliative care can then elect hospice later as their disease progresses.